SAEmanuel/Sustainable_Port_Logistics_ISEP/README.md

 - Acts as a **gateway to the Balkans** and an important **transshipment hub**.
 - Combines **container, bulk, and passenger operations**, offering a diverse logistics environment.
 - Provides a **realistic and challenging case study** for port management innovation.

 ---

-## To Do

-- [ ] Set up project infrastructure (GitHub repository, issue tracking, CI/CD pipeline).
-- [ ] Define/Complete and document the **domain model**.
-- [ ] Develop Sprint A functionalities (core registration and management features).
-- [ ] Conduct organizational analysis of Thessaloniki Port Authority.
-- [ ] Iteratively build and refine the prototype across three sprints.

----